o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 Supplemental information, such as using the component across different workflows, belongs in other documentation.
 That document can be organized in an appropriate section of the User Guide, such as the [Interactivity and Simulation](/docs/user-guide/interactivity/), [Scripting](/docs/user-guide/scripting/), [Networking](/docs/user-guide/networking/), or [Visualization](/docs/user-guide/visualization/) sections.

-## Set up repository and download component template
+## Setting up repository and downloading component template

 To contribute to O3DE documentation, you must complete the steps in [Set Up a Local O3DE Docs Repo](/docs/contributing/to-docs/o3de-docs-repo-setup/).
 You can do this before or after writing your component reference document.
 However, you must set this up to place your document and images in the right folder.